Isernia

 Isernia (/it/) (Note: Aesernia or, in Pliny and later writers, Eserninus, or in the Antonine Itinerary, Serni.) is a town and comune in the southern Italian region of Molise, and the capital of the province of Isernia.

 Geography

 Situated on a rocky crest rising from 350 to 475 m between the Carpino and the Sordo rivers, the plan of Isernia still reflects the ancient layout of the Roman town, with a central wide street, the cardo maximus, still represented by Corso Marcelli, and side streets at right angles on both sides.

 The comune of Isernia includes 16 frazioni.
 The most densely populated is Castelromano which is positioned in a plain at the base of the La Romana mount, elevation 862 m, 5 km from Isernia.

+Climate

+According to the Köppen climate classification, Isernia experiences a mid-latitude humid subtropical climate (Cfa) bordering on a hot-summer Mediterranean climate (Csa), if the alternative criteria of <40mm mean precipitation in the driest month is used.

 History

 The city's Roman name, Aesernia, reflects probably a former Samnite toponym, but a connection to an Indo-European root, aeser, which means "water", is tenuous.